-- 1. Psychology/campus email address - 2.
-Your Lync phone number - 3.
-Provide location of your office and office hours - 4.
-Provide location of your Psychology mailbox for messages/notes - If you prefer to use an email address other than your University of Illinois email address (e.g., gmail, hotmail,), it is your responsibility to check your University email frequently.
+If you prefer to use an email address other than your University of Illinois email address (e.g., gmail, hotmail,), it is your responsibility to check your University email frequently.
 The department has a number of email mailgroups set up that use University email addresses and these are often used to send important messages to graduate students.
-You are responsible for making sure you receive and respond to department email.
+You are responsible for making sure you receive and respond to department emails.
+We discourage forwarding your @illinois.edu address to a non-University sponsored account.